 A rhinoplasty or nose job surgery is one of the world's most common and popular cosmetic surgery procedures.
 It involves a surgical procedure on the nose that involves changing its shape or improving its function.

 During nose surgery, certain nose parts (bone and cartilage) are changed to make them more compatible with other parts of the face.
-Rhinoplasty surgery is associated with maintaining the proper respiratory function, meaning that not only does the patient not get into trouble breathing after the surgery, but also, if there is a breathing problem, it will improve.
+Rhinoplasty procedure is associated with maintaining proper respiratory function, meaning that not only does the patient not get into trouble breathing after the surgery, but also, if there is a breathing problem, it will improve.

 Rhinoplasty Surgery: How to Get Prepared?